 On Feb.
 16, 2016, staff will present to City Council the draft of the revised guidelines.
 For more information, including a copy of the draft and the City Council memo, visit the Downtown Urban Design Guidelines website.

 While our existing landscape review and inspection scheduling processes will not change, a new architectural inspection process has been created for buildings with discretionary approvals (such as Site and Use Review).
 Inspections will typically take place at “rough and final siding” to ensure that building architecture, materials and window details are consistent with approvals.
 These new inspections will be known as “rough and final architecture.”
 Required inspections will appear on final inspection cards to remind contractors to schedule architectural inspections when necessary.
-Anyone needing to schedule an inspection may dial 303-441-4428.
 Walk in or in-person scheduling is also available at the Development Services Center at 1739 Broadway, 3rd Floor.